-The next step in the analysis process should be to check the shear pull-out of thread.
-Because the nut is made of the same material than the fastener (the nut is like the fastener made of A-286 steel.), the shear pull out of thread should not be critical.
+The next step in the analysis process is to check the shear pull-out of thread.
+Because the nut is made of the same material than the fastener (the nut is like the fastener made of A-286 steel.), the shear pull out of thread is not critical.
 Nevertheless, the following example shows a calculation of the nut’s pull-out strength.

 Thread Shear Pull-Out Example

-The thread of joints that use normed nuts of the same material grade as the fastener (or higher) will always be at least as strong as the fastener itself.
+The thread of joints that use normed nuts of the same material grade as the fastener (or higher) can always be at least as strong as the fastener itself.
 However, an example of thread pull-out for such a joint is documented here to show the analysis process.

 First, the effective length of the engaged thread is calculated with Equation [7.10.3].
-The effective engaged thread length leff of the LN 29693 anchor nut is 5 mm (although the fastener should protrude beyond the length of the nut).
+The effective engaged thread length leff of the LN 29693 anchor nut is 5 mm (although the fastener protrudes beyond the length of the nut).